-- ▶ The frequency with which a litter box must be cleaned depends in part on how often the cat uses it.
-In general, feces and litter clumps (if clumping litter is used) should be scooped out once a day to once a week. - Litter boxes should be completely emptied, cleaned with scalding water, disinfected and dried approximately once a month.
+- The frequency with which a litter box must be cleaned depends in part on how often the cat uses it.
+In general, feces and litter clumps (if clumping litter is used) should be scooped out once a day to once a week. - Litter boxes in a clinic should be completely emptied, cleaned with scalding water, disinfected and dried between patients.
 It is important that all visible dust and debris is cleaned out of the box prior to applying a disinfectant such as household bleach.
 The disinfectant should be left in contact for at least 10 minutes, then the box should be thoroughly rinsed with water, dried, and refilled with clean litter.
 Never clean a litter box in the kitchen sink.

 It is important to thoroughly wash one's hands with soap and running water after scooping out or cleaning a cat's litter box, in order to reduce the risk of disease transmission.
-The risk of becoming sick from a fecally-transmitted pathogen from a cat is minimal in most people, but it is higher for young children, immunocompromised individuals and pregnant women.
+The risk of becoming sick from a fecally-transmitted pathogen from a cat is minimal in most people, but it is higher for young children, immunocompromised individuals (e.g. HIV/AIDS, transplant and cancer patients) and pregnant women.
 If possible, these higher-risk individuals should not handle used cat litter, and should avoid contact with cat feces in general.